Snepsts/snepsts_config/github_setup.md

 `export GPG_TTY=$(tty)`

+NOTE: if you copied the files from this repo it is already exported in your zshrc

-Add it to your `.zshrc` or something similar to that.
+Export it in your `.zshrc` or somewhere like that to make the change permanent.